Tricklebyte/SQLProcTester/README.md

 # SQLProcTester
-* Unit test SQL Stored Procedures without Entity Framework
+* Unit test SQL Stored Procedures without EntityFramework
-* Test stored procedures in your existing database
+* Test the stored procedures in your existing database
 * Faster to set up and easier to use than Microsoft SQL Server Data Tools
+* Can be used with any testing framework